Decodo/n8n-nodes-decodo/README.md

 After filling in your credentials, you can test your node in one of the ways below:

 - Using the node as a tool, filling in a sample URL and running "Execute step".
-- Wiring up an AI agent and sending a propm with a target website, such as "scrape nba's wikipedia page".
+- Wiring up an AI agent and sending a propm with a target website, such as `scrape nba's wikipedia page`.

 ## Compatibility